 In the 1957-58 campaign, Carl averaged a career-high of 16.5 points along with a career-high 5.5 assists and a career-high 4.6 rebounds and a career-high .849 FT%.
 Looks like the old man did his best keep up the continuity in the face of the changes.

-For 1959 the kids fully took over as Braun averaged a (to this point) career-low 10.5 PPG.
-But Naulls, Sears, and Guerin chucked about 55 PPG, so the Knicks were good on scoring.
+For 1959 the kids fully took over as Braun’s PPG dramatically dipped to just 10.5 PPG.
+But Naulls, Sears, and Guerin chucked about 55 PPG combined, so the Knicks were good on scoring.
 Braun continued his playmaking with 4.8 APG, just a smidge behind Guerin’s 5.1 APG for the team lead.

-The Knicks in ‘59 enjoyed their final good season with Braun as they went 40-32.
+The Knicks in ‘59 enjoyed their final good season with Braun as they bounced back to a record of 40-32.
 Unfortunately, they ran into Syracuse, who boasted a misleading 35-37 record.
 The Nats had acquired disgruntled superstar George Yardley from Detroit for practically nothing at the February trade deadline.
 Paired with Dolph Schayes, the Nationals swept New York out of the playoffs.

 The next season, 1959-60, the wheels completely came off the wagon as the Knicks became bad for the first time in franchise history.
 They mustered a pathetic 27-48 record.

-Coach Andrew “Fuzzy” Levane quit after 27 games with an 8-19 record.
-Braun was made player-coach.
+Coach Andrew “Fuzzy” Levane quit after 27 games with an 8-19 record thus making Braun player-coach.
 Such was life in the NBA at the time.
 Head coach quits?
 Just make the longest-tenured player coach until you come up with something long-term!

 The Knicks played better but still not well under Braun’s guidance.
 Understandable.
 He was thrust into a coaching gig on short notice.
-The Swish Masters finished the 1959 season with a 19-29 record on the coaching ledger.
+The Swish Master finished with a 19-29 record on his coaching ledger for the 1959 season.

-As for playing, 1959 was really his swan song: 13 PPG, five APG, and three RPG in 28 minutes a night.
+As for the playing side of things, 1959 was really Braun’s swan song: 13 PPG, five APG, and three RPG in 28 minutes a night.
 The next season, 33-year-old Braun appeared in just 15 games averaging 5.7 points and 3.2 assists per game as he focused more upon coaching.